 Need more convincing?
 Here are 5 of our favorite things to try on our Lisbon food tour, a Porto food tour, or our Portugal cooking vacations:

 Literally “Lagrareiro-style” octopus, this is a common seafood dish in Portugal consisting of potatoes and octopus that has been boiled then roasted, both dressed with a garlic herb oil.
 You can find it on Lisbon food tours, Porto food tours, and everywhere in between!

 Any Porto food tour will include this famous sandwich, which hails from this city.
 It almost defies description: ham, fresh and dried sausages, steak or roast meat, served on bread and covered in cheese and a hot tomato-beer sauce.
+Think of it as a croque monsieur sandwich on steroids.
 As if that weren’t enough, it’s sometimes served atop bed of french fries and with a fried egg on top!

 You might not find this soup on a Lisbon food tour or Porto food tour, as it’s origins are in the Aletenjo region, the western agricultural region know for more peasant-style cuisine.
 The more known Caldo Verde and Sopa da Pedra soups are also excellent, but I love the Açorda’s garlicky broth, and I’m a sucker for soups with bread in them.
 This one is made with a simple broth, lots of garlic, fresh coriander, a poached egg, and served over pieces of stale bread.

 Honorable mention goes to another classic dish from the Alentejo: tomatada with poached eggs.

 Cook in the Alentejo during our Delectable Portugal cooking vacation in Historic Evora.

 Bolinhos de Bacalhau